top of page

 4. What do your lambs eat?

-Our lambs are 100% grassfed and grass-finished.
+Our lambs are raised on pasture with supplemental hay (timothy, alfalfa, Bermuda grass) provided as needed.
 They start life with nourishing milk from their moms, continuing until they are weaned at around 16 weeks of age.
-They start nibbling on hay within days after birth and graze alongside their mothers once they're back on pasture in the spring.
+They're nibbling on hay and grass within days after birth and graze alongside their mothers until weaning, learning valuable lessons on what plants to eat and when, and what to avoid.
 Our pastures contain diverse mixtures of grasses, forbs, shrubs and trees, allowing the sheep to choose from a botanical smorgasbord in a way that best meets their nutritional needs at any given moment in time.
+We occasionally add mixed whole and rolled grains (oats, wheat, barley, corn) as a minor supplement to the diet, primarily during times when pasture quality and environmental conditions make additional energy intake crucial to animal well-being.
+At no point is grain used as the primary feed for lambs or ewes or as a substitute for high-quality hay and pasture.

 5. Do you use antibiotics or growth-promoting hormones in your flock?